-The current academic calendar is always available in the most recent Carson-Newman Undergraduate Catalog and on the university website at http://www.cn.edu
+The DPD program follows C-N's undergraduate academic calendar.
+The current academic calendar (pg.
+4) is always available in the most recent Carson-Newman Undergraduate Catalog and on the registrar's page of the university website.

-Please find policies regarding general University admission, retention and withdrawal and refund of tuition and fees on the University website and/or in the current C-N Undergraduate Catalog.
+Please find policies regarding general University admission, retention, and withdrawal and refund of tuition and fees on the University website and/or in the current C-N Undergraduate Catalog.

-The DPND Program at Carson-Newman follows and adheres to the University's policies and procedures regarding Students Rights and Responsibilities as outlined and explained in the most current Carson-Newman Eagle Student Handbook (2022-2023) and C-N Undergraduate Catalog This includes but is not limited to the University Code of Conduct, involuntary withdrawal, grade appeals, disciplinary procedures, academic dishonesty, community life and worship expectations, disciplinary sanctions and appeals.
-Administrative Policies and Procedures that affect all CN students are also addressed in full and will be followed according to the CN Eagle Student Handbook.
+The DPD Program at Carson-Newman follows and adheres to the University's policies and procedures regarding Students Rights and Responsibilities as outlined and explained in the most current Carson-Newman Eagle Student Handbook (2023-2024) and C-N Undergraduate Catalog This includes but is not limited to the University Code of Conduct, involuntary withdrawal, grade appeals, disciplinary procedures, academic dishonesty, community life and worship expectations, disciplinary sanctions and appeals.
+Administrative Policies and Procedures that affect all C-N students are also addressed in full and will be followed according to the C-N Eagle Student Handbook.
 It is important that a DPND student is also specifically aware of the following policies: